 What are the benefits of participating in high school athletics?

 As a member of an athletic team sport, your child will develop skills in teamwork, discipline, compassion and handling adversity.
 The lessons learned can then be applied to school, jobs and family life.
 If your only interest is for your son or daughter to start or play in every game, you may end up being disappointed.
-Our coaching staff is dedicated to helping your sons and daughters develop to their full potential and encouraging them to feel better about themselves because of their involvement in our programs.
+Our coaching staff is dedicated to helping your student develop to their full potential and encouraging them to feel better about themselves because of their involvement in our programs.
 We hope you will feel the same way.

 Is there a no cut sport that my student can join?